Mr-KayZ/RTS-Extra-Docs/docs/issues/issues.md

 ---
 layout: default
-title: Issues and How to Solve them
+title: Tech Issues and How to Solve them
 nav_exclude: false
 nav_order: 1
 has_children: true